Raúl Díaz Arce: New England Revolution

+the 1999 MLS College Draft.
+Diaz Arce made his Revolution debut in the first match of a season, a loss to his former club, on March 29, 1998.
+He scored his first Revolution goal the following match, in a 2–1 defeat to the Miami Fusion on April 4.
+Diaz Arce made his Revolution home debut on April 18, providing an assist in a 1–1 draw against D.C.
+United in front of a crowd of 24,133 at Foxboro Stadium.
+The Revolution would lose the subsequent shoot out.

+Diaz Arce's success continued in New England.
+In the 1998 New England Revolution season, he started all 32 league matches, leading the team in minutes played and games played.
+He was named the Revolution's 1998 scoring champion, notching 18 goals and recording 8 assists.
+His 18-goal tally was the highest in a single season in club history for a Revs player - a record that would stand for four more seasons, until it was broken by Taylor Twellman in 2002.
+He represented New England in the 1998 MLS All-Star Game alongside his teammate Mike Burns.

+On January 20, 1999, the Revolution traded Diaz Arce to the MetroStars in return for Giovanni Savarese and a second-round pick in the 2000 MLS SuperDraft.

 End of MLS career

 Nevertheless, Diaz Arce was traded again, and eventually played for the Tampa Bay Mutiny and San Jose Clash, as well as briefly with the MetroStars, registering 13 goals and 7 assists in the 1999 season.
 Diaz Arce continued to be shuttled around in 2000, playing for Tampa Bay and D.C. again in 2000, and scoring a career low 9 goals.
 Diaz Arce continued to decline in 2001, playing only briefly for D.C.
-United, before being traded again to the Colorado Rapids,with whom he ended his career in MLS.
+United, before being traded again to the Colorado Rapids, with whom he ended his career in MLS.

-Diaz Arce left MLS second in career goals scored with 82, behind only Roy Lassiter; although he has fallen as Jason Kreis, Jaime Moreno, Ante Razov and Jeff Cunningham and others have surpassed both of their totals.
+Diaz Arce left MLS second in career goals scored with 82, behind only Roy Lassiter; although he has fallen as others have surpassed both of their totals.

 Charleston & Puerto Rico

 For the 2002 season, Diaz Arce played for the Charleston Battery of the A-League, scoring 6 goals and 4 assists in 1319 minutes.
 He was not the success Charleston had hoped for, however, and left following the year.
 In 2004, Diaz Arce joined the struggling expansion Puerto Rico Islanders, and gave the team a significant boost, scoring two goals in his first game and a total of 7 in 1233 minutes, and helping the team attain a level of respectability.
 He is now the U.S. Soccer Development Academy Director at the Chicago Magico Soccer Club.